Hansel and Gretel: ATU 327A tales

-In a variant from Flanders, The Sugar-Candy House, siblings Jan and Jannette get lost in the woods and sight a hut made of confectionary in the distance.
-When they approach, a giant wolf named Garon jumps out of the window and chases them to a river bank.
+In a variant from Flanders, The Sugar-Candy House, siblings Jan and Jannette get lost in the woods and sight a hut made of confectionery in the distance.
+When they approach, a giant wolf named Garon jumps out of the window and chases them to a riverbank.
 Sister and brother ask a pair of ducks to help them cross the river and escape the wolf.
 Garon threatens the ducks to carry him over, to no avail; he then tries to cross by swimming.
 He sinks and surfaces three times, but disappears in the water on the fourth try.
 The story seems to contain the "child/wind" rhyming scheme of the German tale.

-In a French fairy tale, La Cabane au Toit de Fromage ("The Hut with the Roof made of Cheese"), the brother is the hero who deceives the witch and locks her up in the oven.
+In a Swedish fairy tale, Stugan, hwars tak bestod af bara ostar ("The Cottage Whose Roof Was Made Entirely of Cheese") the brother is the hero who deceives the witch and locks her up in the oven.
+It was translated in to French as La Cabane au Toit de Fromage ("The Hut with the Roof made of Cheese").

-In the first Puerto Rican variant of "The Orphaned Children," the brother pushes the witch into the oven.
+In the first Puerto Rican variant of "The Orphaned Children", the brother pushes the witch into the oven.

+Pandekagehuset ("Pancake House") is a Danish variant.

+A Jamaican variant, "The Children and the Witch," was collected in Mandeville.

+A variant was collected in America by the folklorist James Taylor Adams.

 Other folk tales of ATU 327A type include the French "The Lost Children", published by Antoinette Bon in 1887, or the Moravian "Old Gruel", edited by Maria Kosch in 1899.